EricvanLessen/python-practice/blog_analytics/README.md

 Credit for the original version goes to Ty Shaikh at https://github.com/k2datascience/blog_analytics.
 I cloned the repo for practice reasons.

+- The code scrapes webdata from a blog and extracts particular information.
+- Analytics functions then create an analytical sumamry of those information.
+- A sketch, html, css and vanilla javascript provides a simple and clear design.
+- The flask server takes the analytics knowledge from the json files and fills the vizualisation.

 # Blogging Analytics Dashboard

 Companion code for the tutorial series about building an analytics dashboard for a blog.